sid-ant/sid-ant.github.io/about.markdown

 permalink: /about/
 ---

 I am Siddhant (sid-ant if you will).
-I work as a software developer at [thoughtspot](https://www.thoughtspot.com/) and you can find more about me at [linkedin](https://www.linkedin.com/in/sidant/).
+I work as a software engineer at [thoughtspot](https://www.thoughtspot.com/) and you can find more about me at [linkedin](https://www.linkedin.com/in/sidant/).
 You can also find my resume [here][1]

 Thanks for visiting, cheers.